Stay right here for our final news roundup and information overload.

 There's no doubt in my mind.

-I I never got under that golf cart.
+I never got under that golf cart.

-I just watched and turned around watching, mesmerized by what I saw.
+just watched and turned around watching, mesmerized by what I saw.

-I've I've got to have a conversation with you about uh uh personal safety and security for yourself, and I say that lovingly as your friend.
+I've got to have a conversation with you about personal safety and security for yourself.

 It's the Donald Trump influence.

-He I he he I think he inspires all of us to do that.
+I think he inspires all of us to do that.

 He inspired us that day when he stood up and raised his fist.

-And you go, Yes, you are, sir.
+And you go, yes, you were, sir.

-And he goes, and I had a birdie putting you like, yes, I ah, because I wish I could have got the birdie put in, but it was only after he knew everybody was safe, which again that's a resiliency that uh we all can learn something from, just like fight, fight, fight.
+But it was only after he knew everybody was safe, which again, that's a resiliency that we all can learn something from, just like fight, fight, fight.

-Um, listen, you're a dear friend.
+Listen, you're a dear friend.

 We definitely need changes.

-We cannot have uh assassins or would-be assassins that close to any highly elected official, let alone a former president and top presidential candidate.
+We cannot have assassins or would-be assassins that close to any highly elected official, let alone a former president and top presidential candidate.

 We can't have it.

-Steve Whitkoff, uh, we'll see on TV tonight.
+Steve Witkoff, we'll see on TV tonight.

 We really do appreciate all the extra time you gave us.